 Decagon supplies 50-foot (15.25m) and 10-foot (3m) extension cables for use with the ECH2O probe.
 You can safely connect up to 3 of the 50-foot cables without signal attenuation.
 For most applications, we recommend sealing the connections from the elements to maintain a good connection and to prevent corrosion.
 Decagon provides adhesive-lined heat-shrink for this purpose.
 To seal a connection between two extension cables using the heat-shrink, simply ensure that the heatshrink is covering the connection, then heat it using a heat-gun, blow-dryer or a lighter until it shrinks tight to the connection.
-Note: If using a lighter, place the heat-shrink well above the flame to avoid melting the heat shrink and the connector.
+Note: If using a lighter, place the heat-shrink and the connector.
 Additional heat shrink is available from Decagon.